How is eligibility for need-based aid determined?

 Expected Family Contribution (EFC)

-You must meet the following criteria to be considered for
+You must meet the following criteria, to be considered for federal and some

 - Be a U.S. citizen or eligible non-citizen